-On June 11, 2020, the Board of Directors of the Richardson's Bay Regional Agency adopted a Transition Plan to guide future actions of the agency.
-Such actions have included adoption of an Eelgrass Protection and Management Plan, execution of a settlement agreement with the Bay Conservation & Development Commission (BCDC), support of efforts to engage vessel occupants on relocating to safe housing, and development of a staffing plan to fulfill the Agency's mission.
-Since adoption of the plan, the number of anchored vessels has diminished to fewer than 80 vessels.
+On June 11, 2020, the Board of Directors of the Richardson Bay Regional Agency adopted a Transition Plan to guide future actions of the agency.
+Such actions have included adoption of an Eelgrass Protection and Management Plan, execution of an agreement in 2021 with the Bay Conservation & Development Commission (BCDC), support of efforts to engage vessel occupants on relocating to safe housing, and development of a staffing plan to fulfill the Agency's mission.
+Since adoption of the plan, the number of anchored vessels and floating homes has diminished from close to 100 in June 2020 to a total of 69 of June 1, 2022.

-The Plan's Transition Vision, Transition Principles, and its Transition Goal of a safe, healthy, and well-managed Richardson's Bay are still valid for the agency's work going forward.
-Progress on the Transition Plan's Policy Direction is summarized below:
+The Plan's Transition Vision, Transition Principles, and its Transition Goal of a safe, healthy, and well-managed Richardson Bay are still apt for the agency's work going forward.
+Progress on the Transition Plan's Policy Direction is summarized below.

-Transition Policy Direction:
+Original Transition Policy Direction and Progress to Date:

-- 1) Maintain existing enforcement priorities for unoccupied vessels and time limits on incoming vessels, including required notifications and removal: Unoccupied vessels and time limits on new vessels remain a priority. - 2) Implement a "Safe & Seaworthy" program available to vessels identified in the August 2019 anchorage census performed by the Marin County Sheriff's Office, to enable a discretionary legacy designation for vessels meeting existing RBRA regulations, and State and Federal regulations, allowing deferred enforcement of time limits: Owners/occupants of vessels identified in the Sheriff's survey were notified in 2020 of the requirements and timeline for enrollment in the Safe & Seaworthy program.
-A total of 17 vessels enrolled in the program; as of February 1, 2022, 14 enrolled vessels remain on the bay.
-Vessels enrolled in the Safe & Seaworthy program are in the lowest tier of enforcement priority, with the further extended timeline for eligibility to remain on the bay until October 15, 2026. - 3) Connect persons living on vessels with outreach agencies and organizations for assistance with finding alternative housing and encourage expansion of housing opportunities.
+- 1. Maintain existing enforcement priorities for unoccupied vessels and time limits on incoming vessels, including required notifications and removal: Unoccupied vessels and time limits on new vessels remain a priority. - 2.
+Implement a "Safe & Seaworthy" program available to vessels identified in the August 2019 anchorage census performed by the Marin County Sheriff's Office, to enable a discretionary legacy designation for vessels meeting existing RBRA regulations, and State and Federal regulations, allowing deferred enforcement of time limits: Owners/occupants of vessels identified in the Sheriff's survey were notified in 2020 of the requirements and timeline for enrollment in the Safe & Seaworthy program.
+A total of 17 vessels enrolled in the Safe & Seaworthy program are in the lowest tier of enforcement priority, with the further extended timeline for eligibility to remain on the bay until October 15, 2026. - 3.
+Connect persons living on vessels with outreach agencies and organizations for assistance with finding alternative housing and encourage expansion of housing opportunities.
 Marin County Health and Human Services awarded a grant to the Downtown Streets Team to staff efforts to connect persons on vessels with housing on land; this work is underway.

-Additionally, staff is researching opportunities and funding for incentive programs to remove vessels from the bay, and capacity building for dock/slip space in existing marinas. - 4) Set a sunset date by which occupied vessels with extended stays will not be allowed in Richardson's Bay.
-RBRA set a sunset date of October 15, 2026 after which no vessels will be
+Additionally, staff is researching opportunities and funding for incentive programs to remove vessels from the bay, and capacity building for dock/slip space in marinas.

-- allowed to anchor beyond authorized time limits, through its settlement agreement with BCDC. - 5) Working with agencies, organizations, and other stakeholders, develop eelgrass protection measures and consider specific eelgrass restoration funding and projects.
+- 4. Set a sunset date by which occupied vessels with extended stays will not be allowed in Richardson Bay.
+RBRA set a sunset date of October 15, 2026 - after which no vessels will be allowed to anchor beyond authorized time limits, as provided in its 2021 agreement with BCDC. - 5.
+Working with agencies, organizations, and other stakeholders, develop eelgrass protection measures and consider specific eelgrass restoration funding and projects.
 With outreach to and involvement of stakeholders, RBRA developed, adopted, and is implementing an Eelgrass Protection and Management Plan (EPMP).
 A primary feature of the EPMP is that it establishes an Eelgrass Protection Zone, in which vessels are not allowed to anchor.
-Additionally, with the inclusion of stakeholders, RBRA has applied to the San Francisco Bay Restoration Authority for a grant to actively restore eelgrass in Richardson's Bay.
+Additionally, with the inclusion of stakeholders, RBRA is actively applying for grants to restore eelgrass in Richardson Bay.